Nena's Wellness Corner

 • Add cooked ham and feta cheese to the veggie and egg mixture and stir until evenly combined.

-• Place the baking dish in the preheated air fryer and cook the frittata at 350°F (175°C) for about 12-15 minutes.
+• Pour the frittata mixture into the prepared dish, spreading it evenly.
+Place the tray in the air fryer on the middle rack.
+Air fry at 350°F (175°C) for about 15-20 minutes.
 Check halfway through the cooking time to ensure even cooking.
 The cooking time might depend on the size of your air fryer, but I would suggest checking after 6-7 minutes and adjusting accordingly.

 • The frittata is done when it's set in the middle, and the edges are golden brown.
 You can check by inserting a toothpick or knife into the center; it's done if it comes out clean.